Corporate virtual private networks (VPNs) evolved in a centralized business environment that no longer exists. Today’s corporate network is …

 Best of all, these can be enjoyed without the need to shell out money, so there’s really no reason for you not to use a VPN.

 If you’re currently not a VPN user or are planning to install one on your device, below are a few tips to maximize your software’s features.
 Remember these tips for a safer and more enjoyable browsing experience when using a VPN.

 1. Check your IP address

-Access to region-locked content, network bypass for unblocking websites, and secure browsing are some of the benefits that make a VPN a great tool for personal use, and all these are possible because of a feature that hides a user’s actual IP address and temporarily replaces it with one from a different virtual location.
+Access to region-locked content, network bypass for unblocking websites, and secure browsing are some of the benefits that make a VPN a great tool for personal use, and all these are possible because of a feature that hides a user’s actual IP address via its foreign VPN servers and temporarily replaces it with one from a different virtual location.

 2. Keep your antivirus updated

 While the Internet is a goldmine of content and information, it is also rife with infected links and sites carrying malware attacks.
 Installing a VPN on your device drastically improves your protection against malware such as ransomware, spyware, keyloggers, and rogue security software, to name a few.
 But just to make sure that you’re fully protected, always keep your antivirus updated.

 Firewalls are created specifically as basic protection for your device against malicious standalone software such as viruses and malware, so always make sure that your firewall is up and running.
 Your firewall, combined with an updated antivirus and a VPN, provides a sturdy defense for your system and device against online attacks.

 Like the name suggests, location-based services (LBS) are apps and services installed on devices that rely on a user’s location and time of day for certain functions, making use of various tracking tools like GPS.
 Since these typically run continuously in the background, it’s easy for users to forget about them.